Yourco Logo

 • Feedback channels questions: "Do you know where to raise concerns anonymously?"

-• Open-ended improvement questions: "What's one thing we should add or remove from onboarding?"
+• Open-ended improvement questions: "What is one thing we should add or remove from onboarding?"

-• eNPS questions: "On a scale of 0–10, how likely are you to recommend this company as a place to work?"
+• eNPS questions: "On a scale of 0 to 10, how likely are you to recommend this company as a place to work?" (eNPS stands for employee Net Promoter Score.)

-These extras help you refine touchpoints beyond the basics, ensuring your onboarding evolves with each cohort's lived reality.
+These additions help you refine touchpoints beyond the basics and keep onboarding aligned with each cohort's lived reality.

 How to Analyze the Feedback and Take Action